 Benefits of Prevention

-Apart from reducing your risk of dental pain, oral diseases or tooth loss, and enjoying the benefits of a healthy mouth we take for granted (being pain-free, eating comfortably, speaking confidently and smiling unreservedly, preventing oral health problems may help you to prevent general health problems as well.
+Apart from reducing your risk of dental pain, oral diseases or tooth loss, and enjoying the benefits of a healthy mouth we take for granted (being pain-free, eating comfortably, speaking confidently and smiling unreservedly), preventing oral health problems may help you to prevent general health problems as well.
 By keeping your mouth healthy, you will support the overall health of your body and minimize the likelihood of other medical problems, or improve the stability of existing medical conditions.
 This is called the 'Mouth-Body Connection'.

 Additionally, preventive dentistry will also help minimise the financial costs associated with maintaining your oral health.
 Extensive and complex treatments may not be required when your mouth is consistently healthy, enabling you to avoid high treatment costs.
 As the saying goes, an ounce of prevention, is worth a pound of cure.